NorthStarUAS/FMU-Arduino/docs/HIL-Testing-Notes.md

     Simulator$ ./run_jsbsim.py --model Rascal110 --takeoff S10:02

+    Note: sim won't init/trim until after you start the visuals (so it can get the correct ground elevation)

 ## Run the Out-the-window Visuals

 Note: the first time you run the visuals in a new area, allow some time (a